urielbitton/amplify-commerce/README.md

 # amplify-commerce

 V1 Features to add:
-- add subscribers page in admin sidebar
+- add all info conts in admin pages (like infoCustomer when info icon click in table rows)
 - make dashboard stats linked to store data
 - fix chat "read" bug (should update to read only if not same id AND clicked on chat)
 - find way to remove admin id from chat messages
+- fix dark mode classes for optimization
 - send email of invoice to customers when they checkout after successful payment
 - send email to admin everytime: an order is made, user is created, order delayed, etc.
 - implement password reset pages + features for clients